SiNa88/CF-PV/README.md

 # CF-PV

-This is a repo for a work in progress.
+This is a repo for a paper related to PV energy production prediction.

-Thanks a million for considering this situation.